opencollective/opencollective-api/docs/postgres.md

 ## Troubleshooting

 For development, ensure that local connections do not require a password.
 Locate your `pg_hba.conf` file by running `SHOW hba_file;` from the psql prompt (`sudo -i -u postgres` + `psql` after clean install).
 This should look something like `/etc/postgresql/9.5/main/pg_hba.conf`.
 We'll call the parent directory of `pg_hba.conf` the `$POSTGRES_DATADIR`. `cd` to `$POSTGRES_DATADIR`, and edit `pg_hba.conf` to `trust` local socket connections and local IP connections.
 Restart `postgres` - on Mac OS X, there may be restart scripts already in place with `brew`, if not use `pg_ctl -D $POSTGRES_DATADIR restart`.

-## FAQ

-### error: type "geometry" does not exist

-Make sure Postgis is available and activated.

-### Unhandled rejection error: permission denied to create extension "postgis"

-Follow the **Reset** steps and try again.